-Our mission is to improve the lives of our members and become their preferred financial institution.
+Our mission is to improve lives by putting our members first, providing great service and straightforward financial solutions.

 Truliant Federal Credit Union was chartered in 1952 to serve the employees of Western Electric and was known as Radio Shops Credit Union.
 It began serving about 2,000 members and offered credit union services in Winston-Salem, Greensboro and Burlington.
-Today, Truliant serves over 250,000 members with more than 30 locations across the Carolinas and Virginia, and almost $2.7 billion in assets.
+Today, Truliant serves over 300,000 members with more than 30 locations across the Carolinas and Virginia, and over $4 billion in assets.

 Truliant offers honest, personalized advice to make members’ financial futures brighter.
 We exist to help members achieve their dreams — and we often do it better than the larger, national banks.
 Plus, we offer the latest online and mobile banking technology that lets members manage their money and busy family schedules.

 In 1946, Western Electric opened massive facilities in Winston-Salem and the Triad to produce electronics equipment.
 Thousands were hired, creating a need to establish credit and savings.
 In 1952, Fred Sarda led a group of employees to form a financial co-op to benefit workers.
 Radio Shops Federal Credit Union received approval for its charter at Western Electric’s Chatham Road plant in Winston-Salem.
 It began offering membership to employees in Greensboro, Burlington and Winston-Salem.
 Within three months it had 1,100 members.
 Legend has it the credit union’s money was first kept in a cigar box.
 It became North Carolina Works Federal Credit Union in 1954, adopting the “Works” name given to Western Electric’s factory network.